 - Your second option is to walk from the town to the trailhead.
 You don’t take the same route as you do the bus.
 The walking route cuts through the front side of Cerro Gaital.
 If you put the directions in on Google Maps or Maps.me and select ‘walk’ icon you will see it takes you along the dotted path, not the road.
 The Cerro Gaital is 3 kilometers from the town.

 MY EXPERIENCE ON CERRO GAITAL TRAIL

 Our bus took a little longer to get to the trailhead than expected.
 We spent the final ten minutes of the drive held up by a herd of cows.
 For $1 a trip, you don’t hear many complaints from the back of the bus.

 I arrived at the trailhead, which was signposted extremely well.
 This is a rarity in Panama and I read that in the high season, there is a fee for entrance.
-I visited in August and there was no-one in the little office, so I stepped through the archway and entered the barb wire gate to begin the Cerro Gaital Trail.
+I visited in August and there was no one in the little office, so I stepped through the archway and entered the barbed wire gate to begin the Cerro Gaital Trail.

 You will reach a T-intersection early in the trail, which leads you to one of two options.
 Within the trail, there is a loop.
 I went up the right side of the loop and came down on the left.
 They were both beautiful and it is worth taking one on the way up and the other on the way down to experience both.

-From this part of the trail, it will only take you about 15-minutes to reach the first viewpoint.
+From this part of the trail, it will only take you about 15 minutes to reach the first viewpoint.
 It is quite easy, you won’t get too muddy and many people only hike to this first viewpoint.
-After reaching this plateau the trail gets a little tricker, a lot muddier and there is an element of risk involved with some rope and rock climbs required.
+After reaching this plateau the trail gets a little trickier, a lot muddier and there is an element of risk involved with some rope and rock climbs required.